snaggle-ai/mcp-servers/src/filesystem/README.md

   - No input required
   - Returns:
     - Directories that this server can read/write from

+### Prompts

+- **load_file**
+  - Load and a single file into model context
+  - Input: `path` (string, absolute path to file)
+  - Automatic file type detection and handling, supports text, image, and binary files
+  - Only supports files in allowed directories

+- **load_folder**
+  - Recursively load all files in a folder into model context
+  - Input: `path` (string, absolute path to folder)
+  - Automatic file type detection and handling, supports text, image, and binary files
+  - Limit of 30 files
+  - Only supports files in allowed directories

 ## Usage with Claude Desktop
 Add this to your `claude_desktop_config.json`: